network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/index.md

 ![172.16.25.62 is the docker management IP, while 10.1.99.30 is the one you will configure in-lab.](/static/network-academy/shrimpco/index-topology.png)

 **6.** Emulated networks like these can be buggy at times and certain things that may not work exactly like they do on a physical device.
-An example of this is if *SW1 Eth0/1 <---> Eth0/1 SW2* are connected and you shut down *Eth0/1* on *SW1*, the Line Protocol would go down on the SW2 side in the real world, but that won't happen with these emulated devices.
-If your network isn't working how you think it should, these things do get goofy sometimes
+If your network isn't working how you think it should it's probably still your fault, but know these things can get goofy sometimes.

 **7.** Have fun and reach out to me at heetland.chad@gmail.com for any comments, questions, or feedback!

 ## What You'll Learn